 Here's a glimpse into why you should be one of them!

-In 1912, the Superintendents of Telegraphs, Alfred Marmaduke “Duke” Wastell, was looking for a suitable destination for a lineman's station, as well as a northern terminus for the telegraph line from Campbell River.
+In 1912, the Superintendent of Telegraphs, Alfred Marmaduke “Duke” Wastell, was looking for a suitable destination for a lineman's station and a northern terminus for the telegraph line from Campbell River.
 The protected cove proved ideal and hence received the name Telegraph Cove.

 The very first resident was a telegraph lineman named Bobby Cullerne.
 He lived in a one-room shed-like structure that still stands today.

-During World War II, the small village was used as a relay station.
+The small village was used as a relay station during World War II.
 The RCAF took over the sawmill, installed servicemen to run the mill, and used the lumber for the war effort.
 After the war ended, the mill was returned to the Wastell family.

 Many of the restored buildings that now form Telegraph Cove Resort were from that period of history.

-In 1956 a rough road was pushed through to the rest of northern Vancouver Island (up until that point, Telegraph Cove was only accessible by boat).
+In 1956, a rough road was pushed through to the rest of northern Vancouver Island (until that point, Telegraph Cove was only accessible by boat).
 However, it was still not a direct route.
-From Campbell River north, visitors had to drive on logging roads to Gold River, through Woss, then back to Port McNeil and Port Hardy to get to the top of the Island.
+From Campbell River north, visitors had to drive on logging roads to Gold River, through Woss, and then back to Port McNeil and Port Hardy to get to the top of the Island.

 Things to Do at Telegraph Cove

 Telegraph Cove is the gateway to the Broughton Archipelago, the largest marine park in British Columbia.
 The multitude of islands provides guests with sheltered waters, secluded inlets, and breathtaking views.
-It also offers a great selection of truly magnificent adventures and activities one can partake in.
+It also offers a great selection of truly magnificent adventures and activities.

 Whale Watching

-The great thing about these trips is not only the opportunity to see whales but other wildlife too.
-There's a good chance you'll see sea lions, porpoises, dolphins, bald eagles, black bears, numerous sea birds, and of course the spectacular rugged scenery.
+There's a good chance you'll also see sea lions, porpoises, dolphins, bald eagles, black bears, numerous sea birds, and the spectacular rugged scenery.

 Whale Interpretive Centre